bioboot/bimm143_F20/schedule.md

 - Appreciate the major elements of exploratory data analysis and why it is important to visualize data.
 - Be conversant with data visualization best practices and understand how good visualizations optimize for the human visual system.
 - Be able to generate informative graphical displays including scatterplots, histograms, bar graphs, boxplots, dendrograms and heatmaps and thereby gain exposure to the extensive graphical capabilities of R.
-- Appreciate that you can build even more complex charts with ggplot and additional R packages such as rgl.
+- Appreciate that you can build even more complex charts with ggplot and additional R packages.
+- Be able to write and (re)use basic R scripts to aid with reproducibility.

 **Videos:**